Open-Argumentation/ArgDB/README.md

 $ python -m argdb --web
 ~~~~

 This starts a dynamic WSGI web-app that presents the ArgDB search GUI in a manner suitable for deploying publicly.
-This part of the experimental development path and unctionality is rudimentary at present.
+This is part of the experimental development path and functionality is rudimentary at present.